christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/fretboard-c-major.png){: .mx-auto.d-block :}
 *This is the C Major Scale with the notes names labeled.*

 Why is the 8th fret the note "C"?
 Well, it could have been named anything.
 Why is the color orange named "orange"?
 It could have been named anything.
-Over thousands of years, musicians have come to the conclusion that the first Major Scale should start on the note "C".
+Over thousands of years, musicians have come to the conclusion that the pitch that occurs at the 8th fret of the E string is "C".

+If there are only 7 notes in the Major Scale, we will only use 7 letters of the alphabet (A through G).
+This is why the C Major Scale loops back around after the note G. And because the Major Scale MUST follow the 221-2221 pattern, that means some notes will be two frets apart (C-D, D-E, F-G, G-A, A-B) and some other notes will just be 1 fret apart (E-F and B-C).

 Practice Exercises: